dezh-tech/immortal/README.md

 ## License

-The Immortal software is published under the [MIT License](./LICENSE) and contributing and using this code means your agreement on the license.
+The Immortal software is published under the [MIT License](./LICENSE) and contributing and using this code means you agree with the license.